 4. Tonic neck reflex

 Tonic neck reflex occurs when a baby’s head turns to one side.
-The arm on the side to which the head turns stretches out while the other arm bends at the elbow.
-It resembles a stance used in the sport of fencing, and it is also called the fencing or fencer position.
+The arm on the side to which the head turns stretches out while the opposite arm bends at the elbow.
+It resembles a stance used in the sport of fencing, and it is also called the fencing reflex or fencer position.
 The reflex may last up to six months of age.

 5. Grasp reflex